xf-shi/ML-for-Transaction-Costs/README.md

 * the cost parameter <img src="https://latex.codecogs.com/gif.latex?\lambda" /> is constant;
 * the endowment volatility is in the form of <img src="https://latex.codecogs.com/gif.latex?\xi_t=\hat{\xi}*W_t" /> where <img src="https://latex.codecogs.com/gif.latex?\hat{\xi}" /> is constant;
 * the frictionless strategy satisfies that   <img src="https://latex.codecogs.com/gif.latex?\bar{b_t}=0" /> and <img src="https://latex.codecogs.com/gif.latex?\bar{a_t}=-\hat{\xi}{\sigma}^{-1}" />

+On top of that, we consider two calibrated models: a quadratic transaction cost models, and a power cost model with elastic parameter of 3/2.
+In both experiments, the FBSDE solver and the Deep Q-learning are implemented, as well as the asymptotic formula from Theorem 3.6 in reference [1].
+For the case of quadratic costs, the ground truth from equation (3.7) in reference [1] is also compared.
+See [`Script/sample_code_quadratic_cost.py`](./Script/sample_code_quadratic_cost.py) for details.
+For the case of 3/2 power costs, the ground truth is no longer available in closed form.
+Meanwhile, the asymptotic formula is beyond the numerical accuracy of python, thus it is solved via MATHEMATICA (see [`Script/3on2cost_ODE.nb`](./Script/3on2cost_ODE.nb)).
+The value of solution g(x) of equation (3.8) in reference [1], corresponding to x ranging from 0 to 50 by 0.0001, is stored in table [`Data/EVA.txt`](./Data/EVA.txt).
+Benefitted from the oddness and the linearity when x is large (see equation (3.9) in reference [1]), the numerical result of the asymptotic solution is compared with two machine learning methods.
+See [`Script/sample_code_3_2_cost.py`](./Script/sample_code_3_2_cost.py) for details.

 The general variables and the market parameters in the code are summarized below:
 | Variable | Meaning |